 While the valuation of listed assets such as shares is quite straightforward, valuing unlisted assets like property can be tricky.
 The new regulation means that SMSF Trustees now need to revalue unlisted assets.

-The ATO has released its ‘Valuation guidelines for self-managed super funds’ to help trustees with the valuation requirements.
-The ATO has stated that the valuation can be performed by anyone with objective and supportable data.
+The ATO has released its ‘Valuation guidelines for self-managed super funds’ to help trustees with the different types of assets valuation requirements.

 Valuations will be acceptable if it can be demonstrated that a fair and reasonable process has been used.
 For year-end reporting purposes, the ATO has stated that in most cases, the valuation can be undertaken by anyone as long as it is based on objective and supportable data.